thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-10-mqtt-web-application-using-javascript-and-websockets.md

 Next, we will add a simple HTML form to allow input of essential MQTT configuration information.
 This form will have three boxes to enter in: 1) The hostname or IP address of the MQTT broker; 2) The port number for the MQTT broker; and 3) The topic to subscribe to.
 In addition, we are going to put in two buttons: 1) To connect to the server and subscribe to a topic; and 2) To disconnect from the server.

 Below is a simple form that will get the job done.
 Note how default values have been added with the `value="property"` syntax.
 This information will display by default in the form, but can just be overwritten by new content.
 The current default values are set to the Mosquitto MQTT test server, which is excellent to test if the MQTT subscription is working.
-Also note how the default topic is set to a hashtag symbol (`#`) - this is a wildcard and will subscribe to any topic provided by the MQTT broker.
+Also, note how the default topic is set to a hashtag symbol (`#`) - this is a wildcard and will subscribe to any topic provided by the MQTT broker.

 {% highlight html %}
 <form id="connection-info-form">